ztyyLV/web-twain-docs/faq/service-installation-issue.md

 ### Resolution

-Run 'Command Prompt' as administrator, go to C:\WINDOWS\system32, then execute the following line to unsitall it:
+Run 'Command Prompt' as administrator, go to C:\WINDOWS\system32, then execute the following line to uninstall it:

 ``` shell
 wmic product where name="Dynamsoft Service" call uninstall /nointeractive